BerkeleyAutomation/CloudRobotics_tutorial/README.md

 **Note: You do not have to run Steps 4 and 5 as we have already set them up.
 They are included below for completeness as they are required when using ROS2**

-4. Make a workspace and build it
+4. (Optional) Build ROS2 Workspace

 We have premade the workspace folder for you.
 First start the  container again.